bbeek/refactorlegacy/Labs/Day1/Readme.md

 Your `TheatricalPlays` project should look something like the one in folder `src\04 Split Phase`

-# 5. Calculations by type
+# Part 5.
+Calculations by type
 Now that we've added the first request, we'll turn our attention to the second feature request: Supporting more categories of plays, each with its own cost and credits calculation.
 As it currently stands, we would have to add more switch statements and conditionals onto `AmountFor` and `VolumeCreditsFor` in order to facilitate such a request, which is not the direction we want to go for.